tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 ```

 ### Download data
-Use the `download_one_partition.py` to download one partition of the data.
-The python script in the next step requires a GCP service key in json.
-The data is public and open to all users, so it is no matter what the public key is.
-The tutorial for setting up the service key can be found on [GCP docs](https://cloud.google.com/docs/authentication/getting-started).
+Use the script `download_one_partition.py` to download one partition of the data.
+The python script requires a GCP service key in JSON format.
+The data is public and open to all users, so it can be any Google Cloud users.
+The tutorial for creating the service key can be found on [GCP docs](https://cloud.google.com/docs/authentication/getting-started).

-The usage of the script is `python3 download_one_partition.py [node index] [number of nodes]`.
+The usage of the script is `python3 download_one_partition.py [data] [node index] [number of nodes]`.
 For a cluster of 4 nodes, you need to run the command on all of the 4 nodes and use the nodex index 0,1,2,3 for each machine.
-I also prefer to run in the background using `nohup`.
+I also prefer to run in background using nohup.
 ```sh
 # on node m1
 nohup python3 -u download_one_partition.py 10t 0 4  > foo.out 2>&1 < /dev/null &